The Remanufacturing Industries Council is pleased to be a sponsor of the 3rd Annual World Remanufacturing Summit.

-To learn how you can become a member and help us with this important work, please contact Derek Guest at:
+To learn how you can become a member of RIC and help us grow the remanufacturing industry, please contact Derek Guest at:

 Remanufacturing is a comprehensive and rigorous industrial process by which a previously sold, worn, or non-functional product or component is returned to a “like-new” or “better-than-new” condition and warranted in performance level and quality.